Sign In Forgot Password

 About online-only services

-When COVID levels are elevated in Multnomah county or in case of ice and snow, the staff at Shir Tikvah may direct our Shabbat morning services to take place in an online-only format if it is not safe to gather in person.
-The calendar will indicate when this is the case.
+The staff at Shir Tikvah may direct our Shabbat morning services to take place in an online-only format if it is not safe to gather in person, e.g. in case of ice/snow or public health emergency.
+The home page of our website will indicate when this is the case.
+(Note that, in case of inclement weather, Shir Tikvah follows closures according to Portland Community College, NE Campus.)The safety of our members, clergy and staff is of utmost importance!

 Our philosophy for zoom-only Shabbat services centers around the concept of davvening "individually together."
 (See the Takkanah below for more information about the halakhic basis for this philosophy.)
 Though we are in our separate homes, we endeavor to create a sense of true companionship, and to support one another through this difficult time.
 Our online gathering is an intentionally welcoming space, so if you're a new or infrequent participant, don't be shy about joining.